parnic/node-screenlogic/README.md

 Helper method for [init](#initsystemname-address-port-password-senderid).
 Takes a `LocalUnit` remote login object and passes the appropriate values to `init`.

-#### getVersionAsync(senderId?)

-Requests the system version string from the connected unit.
-Resolves/emits the `version` event when the response comes back.

-#### pingServerAsync(senderId?)

-Sends a ping to the server to keep the connection alive.
-Resolves/emits the `pong` event when the response comes back.

 #### connectAsync()

 Connects to the server after `init` parameters are set.